HiddenHarmsHub/comparison-interface/docs/installation.md

 Once the setup command used above has been run and a database has been created it cannot be used again unless the database file is manually deleted.

-To reset the database and switch to a different configuration for testing the reset command should be used.
+To reset the database and switch to a different configuration the reset command should be used.
 This is a destructive process as it will delete the current database along with any data in it and also delete any exported files still in the export location.
-Before the first of these commands actually does anything you will be given a warning that the operation is destructive and you will need to confirm that you want to go ahead with the database reset.
+Before the first of these commands actually does anything you will be given a warning that the operation will delete these files and you will need to confirm that you want to go ahead with the database reset.

 ```bash
 flask --debug reset examples/[configuration_file_name]